lady-thee/welcome_to_my_github/README.md

 ## Introduction
-👋 Hi, I’m @web-weebie, a young zodiac goddess itching to become a master at programming.
+👋 Hi, I’m @lady-thee, a young zodiac goddess itching to become a master at programming.
 I am a brown girl, with brown eyes and brown eyes.
 I wear glasses to see my laptop and I love them.
 I love to read, watch TikTok videos in my spare time.
 I also love being Sherlock and figuring out why stuff works the way it does.

 ## What I'm Interested In 👀